 According to NFP, 64 percent of its workforce is female and 30 percent of its senior leadership is female.
 InHerSight’s users give this insurance provider a 3.7 when it comes to female representation in leadership.
 Its highest score is for paid time off (4.2 stars); NFP offers 18 paid vacation days per year plus 10 paid vacation days.

-Austin-based workers’ compensation provider Texas Mutual gets its highest ratings for great coworkers (4.1 stars) and equal opportunities for women and men (also 4.1 stars).
+Rounding out our 2019 list of the best insurance companies to work for is Austin-based workers’ compensation provider Texas Mutual gets its highest ratings for great coworkers (4.1 stars) and equal opportunities for women and men (also 4.1 stars).
 This company also stands out because of its 3.9-star rating for internal learning opportunities.